domxjs/domx/README.md

 See: **[domxjs.com](https://www.domxjs.com/)**

-> This repo close to a version [1.0 release](https://github.com/domxjs/domx/milestone/1).
+> This repo is close to a version [1.0 release](https://github.com/domxjs/domx/milestone/1).
 The last few items slated are a couple of Router enhancements and a demo app to show how the multiple packages work together.